gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-environment-maps.md

 gl.texParameteri(gl.TEXTURE_CUBE_MAP, gl.TEXTURE_MIN_FILTER, gl.LINEAR_MIPMAP_LINEAR);
 ```

-Note that for every face we fill it in with a 512x512 blank image by passing
+Note that for every face we initialize it with a 512x512 blank image by passing
 `null` to `texImage2D`.
 Cubemaps must have all 6 faces, all 6 faces must be the
 same size and be square.
 If they are not the texture will not render.
 But, we're
 loading 6 images.
 We'd like to start rendering immediately so we allocate all 6